sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 * The JDBC Databricks Url configured in Sparkflows is configured wrongly.
 * The Databricks Token configured in Sparkflows is configured wrongly.
-* The Databricks REST API is accessble from the Sparkflows machine.
+* The Databricks REST API is not accessble from the Sparkflows machine.

 **Solution**
 ++++++++++